What Happens If I Don't Pay Property Taxes in Arizona?

 People who own real property have to pay property taxes.
 The government uses the money that these taxes generate to pay for schools, public services, libraries, roads, parks, and the like.
 Typically, the tax amount is based on a property's assessed value.

-But what happens if you don't pay your property taxes?
 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.
+So, if your property taxes are delinquent, you could eventually lose your home to a tax sale or tax foreclosure process.

 Notice of a Tax Lien Sale